Language: EN

 What is and how to use the WHILE and DO-WHILE loop in C#

-The while and do-while loops are control structures in C# that allow you to repeat the execution of a block of code as long as a specific condition is met.
+The while and do-while loops are control structures in C# that allow repeating the execution of a block of code as long as a specific condition is met.

-Unlike the for loop, which is used when the exact number of iterations is known, the while and do-while loops are ideal when the number of iterations is unknown or depends on an exit condition.
+Unlike the for loop, which is used when the exact number of iterations is known, the while and do-while loops are ideal when the number of iterations is unknown (because it depends on an exit condition).

 WHILE Loop